awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example4.md

 ## Step 0: Preparing for the walkthrough<a name="access-policies-walkthrough-example4-step0"></a>

 **Note**
 You may want to open a text editor and write down some of the information as you walk through the steps\.
-In particular, you will need account IDs, canonical user IDs, IAM User Sign\-in URLs for each account to connect to the console, and Amazon Resource Names \(ARNs\) of the IAM users, and roles\.
+In particular, you will need account IDs, canonical user IDs, IAM user Sign\-in URLs for each account to connect to the console, and Amazon Resource Names \(ARNs\) of the IAM users, and roles\.

 1. Make sure you have three AWS accounts and each account has one administrator user as shown in the table in the preceding section\.

    1. Sign up for AWS accounts, as needed\.
 We refer to these accounts as Account A, Account B, and Account C\.

-      1. Go to [https://aws\.amazon\.com/s3/](https://aws.amazon.com/s3/) and click **Create an AWS Account**\.

-      1. Follow the on\-screen instructions\.

-         AWS will notify you by email when your account is active and available for you to use\.

    1. Using Account A credentials, sign in to the [IAM console](https://console.aws.amazon.com/iam/home?#home) and do the following to create an administrator user:
       + Create user AccountAadmin and note down security credentials\.
-For more information about adding users, see [Creating an IAM User in Your AWS Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.
+For more information about adding users, see [Creating an IAM user in Your AWS account](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) in the *IAM User Guide*\.
       + Grant AccountAadmin administrator privileges by attaching a user policy giving full access\.
 For instructions, see [Working with Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_manage.html) in the *IAM User Guide*\.
-      + In the IAM Console **Dashboard**, note down the** IAM User Sign\-In URL**\.
+      + In the IAM Console **Dashboard**, note down the **IAM User Sign\-In URL**\.
 Users in this account must use this URL when signing in to the AWS Management Console\.
 For more information, go to [How Users Sign In to Your Account](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_how-users-sign-in.html) in *IAM User Guide*\.

    1. Repeat the preceding step to create administrator users in Account B and Account C\.